black-sliver/evermizer/README.txt

   Special thanks to elwismw for existing. #hereforelwis

 LICENSE:
-  The source tree and generated binaries are distributed under the terms of GPL v3.
-See LICENSE file.
+  The source tree and generated binaries are distributed under the terms of GPL v3 - see LICENSE file - or alternatively under the terms of LGPL v3 if built into a DLL - see lgpl-3.0.txt.
   The patches found in patches/ directory are in public domain unless noted otherwise.
 See patches/LICENSE file.
   For the patches found in ips/, see the corresponding .txt files.